PhD in Social Work

 Curriculum and Course Requirements

 The PhD program is a full-time course of study.
-Students must meet all requirements set forth in the PhD handbook, including a minimum of 16 courses for the post-master’s PhD, as indicated below), and complete a minimum of 63 credits.
+Students must meet all requirements set forth in the PhD Handbook, including a minimum of 16 courses for the post-master’s PhD (as indicated below), and complete a minimum of 63 credits.

 Core Social Work Knowledge (16 credits)

-- SSW 903 Perspectives on Social Welfare Policy
+- SSW WP 903 Perspectives on Social Welfare Policy (4 cr)

 Students will take two courses in advanced research methods relevant to the individual conduct of research in an area of specialization.

-Teaching Excellence Core (8 credits; to be taken concurrently)
+Teaching Excellence Sequence (8 credits to be taken concurrently in the Spring Term)

-Students will be eligible to take the qualifying exam (QE) within six months of their fourth semester of coursework.
-The QE is a two-day examination meant to assess students’ ability to conduct independent social work research and thus begin work on the dissertation.
-Accordingly, the exam will focus on three areas: core social work knowledge and theory, research methods, and a student’s area of specialization.
+Students will be eligible to take the qualifying exam within six months of their fourth semester of coursework.
+The qualifying examination is a take-home exam intended to assess students’ ability to conduct independent social work research and thus begin work on the dissertation.
+Accordingly, the exam focuses on core social work knowledge and theory, social justice and ethics, research methods, and a student’s area of specialization.
 The written examination is graded Honors, High Pass, Pass, and Fail.